Central limit theorems for non-linear functionals of Gaussian fields via Wiener chaos decomposition: Introduction

-In the last 20 years, several proofs and extensions of the above result have been proposed, see for instance, the \cite{nourdin_steins_2009} and the lecture notes \cite{nualart_malliavin_2019, nourdin_lectures_2012} with the references therein.
-Generalizations of Theorem \ref{thm:breuer-major} are now present in the field of c\`adl\`ag functions, \cite{arcones_limit_1994,hu_renormalized_2005, nourdin_functional_2020}, selfsimilar Gaussian processes \cite{campese_continuous_2020, nualart_continuous_2020}, together with precise quantitative bounds for the rate of convergence \cite{nourdin_quantitative_2011, nourdin_breuermajor_2021}.
+In the last 20 years, several proofs and extensions of the above result have been proposed, see for instance, \cite{nourdin_steins_2009} and the lecture notes \cite{nualart_malliavin_2019} with the references therein.
+Generalizations of Theorem \ref{thm:breuer-major} are now present in the field of c\`adl\`ag functions, \cite{arcones_limit_1994,hu_renormalized_2005, nourdin_functional_2020}, self-similar Gaussian processes \cite{campese_continuous_2020, nualart_continuous_2020}, together with precise quantitative bounds for the rate of convergence \cite{nourdin_breuermajor_2021}.
 The literature being too vast to be fully cited, we refer to Subsection \ref{ss:literature} for a general overview.
-The interest in the behavior of Gaussian fields and corresponding fluctuations have consistently risen in the same period, see, e.g., \cite{peccati_gaussian_2005, newman_gaussian_2018, giacomin_equilibrium_2001, cipriani_properties_2023, wu_local_2025}.
+The interest in Gaussian fields and corresponding fluctuations have consistently risen in the same period, see, e.g., \cite{peccati_gaussian_2005, newman_gaussian_2018, giacomin_equilibrium_2001, cipriani_properties_2023, wu_local_2025}.
 These two fields appear to have been developed rather independently, with few results using the Wiener chaos decomposition approach to study non-linear functionals of Gaussian fields.
-To the authors' knowledge, only two applications exist in this spirit, i.e., \cite{gass_spectral_2025, mcauley_limit_2025}, both targeting local non-linear functionals of the Gaussian Free Field, such as nodal volumes or level-set clusters.
-It should be mentioned that the work \cite{cipriani_properties_2023} proves a CLT for the square of the discrete gradient of a Gaussian Free Field by closely evaluating its $k$-point correlation function.
+To the authors' knowledge, only two applications exist in this spirit, i.e., \cite{gass_spectral_2025, mcauley_limit_2025}, targeting local non-linear functionals of Gaussian fields resp. the Gaussian Free Field, such as nodal volumes or level-set clusters.